LLYFR GALADRIEL -:-:- HARBOUR OF TEARS

 "We are not so different, you and I?" said Nerdanel, her tone half statement, half question.

 "Indeed, we have our differences, but in many ways we are very alike", smiled Galadriel.

 "But your fortune is better than mine."

 "In love, certainly.
 You will never share my misfortune there."

 "I will never share your fortune, either."

-"Destroyed?" said Nerdanel.
-"But there is no coldness in you for those you love..." and she reached out to touch Galadriel's forehead with her fingertips.
+"But your love is deep", said Nerdanel, "and you speak in riddles.
+There is no coldness in you for those you love..." and she reached out to touch Galadriel's forehead with her fingertips.